nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **General Commands**

-Commands listed in this section are applicable to both guest management and vendor management.
+Commands listed in this section are applicable to both guest management and vendor management, or for using the app in general.

 [_Back to Top_](#table-of-contents)

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Redirects

 **Format:** `help`